 Safety and security measures are integral to DCS operations.
 South Australian prisons are equipped with some of the most advanced technology to provide for the secure management of prisoners, including those prisoners who present the greatest risk to our community.

-The strategic direction and key initiatives of the Department are defined in the DCS Strategic and Business Plans [insert link to strategic and business plans] and the Department’s vision, mission, values, stakeholders and outcomes are fundamental.
+The strategic direction and key initiatives of the department are defined in the DCS Strategic and Business Plans and the department’s vision, mission, values, stakeholders and outcomes are fundamental.

 Shaping Corrections ensures that our key priorities, our strategies and initiatives achieve the outcomes and shape our desired future.

-On 11 August 2016, the State Government unveiled an ambitious strategy to improve community safety and address reoffending.
+On 11 August 2016, the former Government unveiled an ambitious strategy to improve community safety and address reoffending.
 South Australia has experienced dramatic growth in prisoner numbers since 2004.

 Reducing Reoffending: 10% by 2020 aims to achieve a 10% reduction in the number of people who return to correctional services by 2020.